Last updated on February 24th, 2025 at 10:49 am

 How Much is our Uzbekistan Budget for a Month?

-For our 4-week Uzbekistan holiday, we spent 961 euro/ 1050 USD, making it a daily spending of 32 euro/ 35 USD.
+For our 4-week Uzbekistan itinerary, we spent 961 euro/ 1050 USD, making it a daily spending of 32 euro/ 35 USD.
 The following is the breakdown of our Uzbekistan budget:

-Accommodation: We spent 495 euro/ 540 USD on accommodation during our Uzbekistan holiday which works out at 17 euro per night.
+Accommodation: We spent 495 euro/ 540 USD on accommodation in Uzbekistan which works out at 17 euro per night.

 During our visit to Uzbekistan, we booked basic accommodation but always with a private bathroom, aircon, and in a good location to Uzbekistan’s Old Towns and Uzbekistan’s best attractions.